Negima1072/dansk/README.md

 ﻿# NicoNicoDansaScriptCustom
 This is a script that works with Nico Nico Douga.
 It helps to utilize the comment function.
-Created By @Negima1072 and @eneko0513 and @xpadev-net
+Created By @Negima1072, @eneko0513 and @xpadev-net

 ## 推奨環境
 - Chrome